 The most peaceful and natural way to discover the ancient gorge system is by canoe.
 Getaway from the crowds and up close to the wildlife, admire the spectacular escarpments and relax on the sandy beaches along the way.
 Canoes can be hired for half-day, full-day or overnight.
 Guided canoe tours are also available.

 Sit back and take in the contrasts between the sheer, red, sandstone gorge cliffs and white sandy beaches.
 Magical encounters include the first early morning cruise starting before dawn, witnessing an early morning mist rising over the still waters with the sounds of the wildlife waking up as the sun rises, or enjoy a white tableclothed five-star dinner on a sunset cruise.

 There are also many more equally striking natural areas in and around Katherine to enjoy.
 Picnic and swim at Katherine Low-Level Nature Park, take a guided tour underground of Cutta Cutta and Kintore Caves, walk or hike through Elsey National Park and soothe the day’s activities away in crystal-clear thermal Katherine Hot Springs, Mataranka Hot Springs and Bitter Springs.

 On the drive between Darwin and Katherine Umbrawarra Gorge is a hidden gem with striking red cliffs overshadowing its rocky freshwater swimming holes.
-Its peace and tranquillity is well worth the kilometre walk.
+Its peace and tranquillity is well worth the 1km walk.